Questions about how we are helping during the pandemic?

 We are planning and preparing for an immediate return to meeting face to face, running our groups and accepting referrals again, as soon as the restrictions are lifted.

-All face to face contacts between our volunteer befrienders and their focus children have been put on hold and we have had to reverted to remote support.
-With the experience gained during lockdown earlier in the year, our volunteers are better prepared to give their support in this way this time around, and we have provided them with activities and ideas for remote sessions.
+All face to face contacts between our volunteer befrienders and their focus children have been suspended and we have reverted back to remote support.
+With the experience gained during the previous lockdowns, our volunteers are better prepared to give their support in this way and we have provided them with activities and ideas for remote sessions.

 “Having a weekly call from somebody really helped me and my family.”